 - Prostate-specific antigen (PSA) blood test to check your prostate protein level.

 If you remember undergoing any of these procedures, but your prostate cancer was not detected until much later, you may have a valid claim that your condition could have been diagnosed sooner.

 The correct way for Prostate Cancer to be diagnosed

 Individual experiences can vary, but in general, the correct route to a prostate cancer diagnosis looks as follows:

-- You present to your GP with symptoms associated with prostate cancer.
+- You show symptoms associated with prostate cancer.

-- Your GP performs a DRE to physically examine the prostate, to see if it is enlarged.
+- A DRE is carried out to physically examine the prostate, to see if it is enlarged.